serhatyuna/survey-app/README.md

 ### Answering a Survey
 -   [X] Survey Respondents should see the title of the survey and the questions below the title.
--   [ ] Survey Respondent can select responses to survey questions by clicking on a checkbox
+-   [X] Survey Respondent can select responses to survey questions by clicking on a checkbox
--   [ ] Survey Respondents can click a 'Submit' button submit their responses to the survey.
+-   [X] Survey Respondents can click a 'Submit' button submit their responses to the survey.
--   [ ] Survey Respondents can click a 'Cancel' button to return to the home page without submitting the survey.
+-   [X] Survey Respondents can click a 'Cancel' button to return to the home page without submitting the survey.
--   [ ] Survey Respondents can see an error message if 'Submit' is clicked, but not all questions have been responded to.

 ### Conducting a Survey